tondi/hajto.github.io/_posts/2017-01-31-elixir-essence.md

 comments: true
 ---

-I was trying to present basic concepts of Elixir to my friends, but each time they would rathey stay with their boring imperative languages..
+I was trying to present basic concepts of Elixir to my friends, but each time they would rather stay with their boring imperative languages..
 They usually find it overcomplicated.
 I think that's time to change that.

 <!--more-->